Hi Friends! Welcome!

 As I was making up a pan of Baked Stuffed Shrimp for our traditional Christmas dinner, I thought you might like to know how we make it in our house.
 Every year we wonder why we don’t make it more often.
 It’s certainly not difficult.
-Not with shrimp coming de-veined and ready to go.
+Not with shrimp available de-veined and ready to go.

 Don’t you want to pop that right in your mouth?

-There’s nothing particularly magical and fantastical about the ingredients here.
+There’s nothing magical and fantastical about the ingredients here.
 It’s the combination that comes together to make the best traditional Baked Stuffed Shrimp I’ve ever had anywhere.
 Aside from the shrimp itself, it starts with three main ingredients.

 Ritz Crackers, Crab Meat and Butter

 Come on now…tell me you haven’t eaten a whole sleeve of Ritz crackers at least once in your life.
-They are the Best for making buttery crumbly toppings and stuffings.
+They’re the Best for making buttery crumbly toppings and stuffings.
 I almost always have a box in the pantry.
 I crush them up in a gallon Ziploc bag using a rolling pin (hands work fine too).
 Since shrimp sizes vary and number of servings vary based on your guest list, just think of it as 2-3 crackers per piece of shrimp.
 It’s not an exact science.

 I typically buy fresh canned crab meat, found in the refrigerator case next to the seafood counter.
 You certainly can use the small cans of crab found near the tuna fish too, but the fresh is…well fresher.
 It usually comes in 2 or 3 different grades.
 The claw meat is the least expensive and works just fine for stuffing.
 I save the Colossal for times when you want nice BIG chunks of crab (like making Crab Rolls with melted butter – in place of lobster-mmm).
 Here’s one type of fresh crab: